kfa-ai/hermes-timetree-sync

 - Hermes calls this CLI/client directly.

-For multiple requested events, Hermes-facing wrappers should prefer create-all-day-batch so the current TimeTree user is fetched once and reused for all event attendees.
+For multiple requested all-day events, Hermes-facing wrappers should prefer create-all-day-batch so the current TimeTree user is fetched once and reused for all event attendees.
+For timed events, wrappers should prefer create-timed rather than embedding Safari JavaScript locally.

 Label policy